-African PH Giles Allcock looks at his perfect rifle and calibre combination for hunting dangerous game.
+African Professional Hunter Giles Allcock looks at his perfect hunting rifle and calibre combination for hunting dangerous game.

-We have previously discussed the perfect rifle for Plains game hunting, in this article I provide an insight into the caliber and rifle choice for something that is closest to my heart, the dangerous game hunt.
+We have previously discussed the perfect hunting rifle for plains game hunting, in this article I provide an insight into the caliber and rifle choice for something that is closer to my heart, the dangerous game hunt.
 Dangerous Game Hunting is the true sportsman’s challenge and provides a level of thrill and excitement that can only be achieved by pursuing an activity that puts you in fear of your life.

 There’s no better way to liven up any conversation about guns and hunting than to bring up the subject of dangerous game rifles and calibers.
 Over the years I’ve hunted there has been no greater subject around a camp fire or dining room table, with either PH’s or clients alike and I have been involved in countless discussions and heated arguments regarding dangerous game rifles and the most suitable caliber to use.

 It is natural, therefore, for me to have formed my own opinions based on the distillation of my own experiences, along with the opinions of respected professionals that I have the privilege to work alongside.

 (To hunt dangerous game with a double rifle is simply the height of panache!)

 I suppose the argument about the best rifle type – bolt-action rifle vs. double rifle – is the most discussed sub-topic, and like all the other perspectives, it’s mostly subjective.